ablaom/KoalaLow.jl/README.md

-It is our intention that the low-level implementation of most transformers appear in `KoalaTransforms` (a few are in `Koala` itself but re-exported by `KoalaTransforms`) while each supervised model (or family of similar such models) gets their own dedicated module (e.g., `KoalaTrees`).
+It is our intention that the low-level implementation of most transformers appear in `KoalaTransforms` (a few are in `Koala` itself but are re-exported by `KoalaTransforms`) while each supervised model (or family of similar such models) gets their own dedicated module (e.g., `KoalaTrees`).